“What I’ve got today is all because of other people, it’s all because of mentors. Mentors have the most amazing impact...”

-“Once you’re in (the competitive hockey) track, you sort of follow it, if you can keep up with it,” says Ryan.
+“Once you’re in (the competitive hockey) track, you sort of follow it, if you can keep up with it,” he says.
 “I was lucky enough to be able to.
 I had great parents who supported me… They gave me every opportunity they could.”

 He may have been lucky.
 But he was also good.
 In his first two years playing for Yale, he caught the eyes of the scouts.
 After his second year of premed, Ryan was drafted by NHL franchise the Colorado Avalanche.
 “Up until that point, I never had any realistic expectations of playing professionally,” he says.
 “It was sort of a plus if I could.”

 After wrapping up his premed courses and graduating with a Political Science degree in 2004, he signed a three-year contract with Colorado.
 He travelled across the continent, playing with teams such as Pennsylvania’s Hershey Bears, Massachusetts’ Lowell Lock Monsters (now the Lowell Devils) and New York’s Albany River Rats.
 Ryan was devoted to his training and performance; at the same time, he was struck by the opportunity the sport afforded him to reach out to other people.

 “I always felt so humbled because you’d be playing in front of crowds of 10,000 people, and they’d come from all over the place, all different backgrounds,” he says.
 “For that three-hour game, we were stars to people… In some of those smaller communities, kids and people just look up to you for no other reason than the fact that you’re wearing a jersey that they support.”